edhendoschem/UoL_Photonics/gcode/readme.md

-<b>Description<\b>
-The following codes are intented to use with the Aerotech A3200 controller
+<b>Note:</b> The following codes are intented for the Aerotech A3200 controller

 # Table of contents